Schoonology/presentations/were-snaking-it-live/SCRIPT.md

 👏🏻👏🏻👏🏻

-Our snake will now find food consistently, and like some odd chimera between a snake and a goldfish, it will live until it has eaten enough food to literally no longer fit in the space provided.
+That's so kind of you to applaud for our little Snake!
+It finds food consistently, and like some odd chimera between a snake and a goldfish, it will now live until it has eaten enough food to literally no longer fit in the space provided.

 ## Gray area

+We covered flood filling to understand the difference between wide open plains and NYC apartments.

+We covered path finding to understand how to that NYC apartment from a wide open plain.

-Thirdly, like a couple of dogs walking to the park in fall, autumn leaves cascading down to the ground in every direction... let's talk about the gray area.
+Thirdly, like a couple of dogs walking through Central Park in fall, autumn leaves in every direction... let's talk about gray areas.

 Remember, A* is about finding the _optimal_ path to a _known_ goal.
-And our flood fill algorithm was about finding the _safest_ choice based on the information we had at the time.
+And our flood fill algorithm was about finding the _safest_ choice between a set of directions.
 But much of improving at a game—Snake or otherwise—comes down to making better decisions in the gray area in between words like "safe" and "optimal".

 So I'll leave you with one more technique, that I call "height mapping".
-If I was smarter or paid better attention in school, I might remember that it would _technically_ be called something like a tuned bias heuristic for Hart-Nilsson-Raphael search.
+If I was smarter or paid better attention in school, I might have named it after myself or some other white dude or included words like "tuning" or "bias".
 But I didn't.
 And I'm not.
 And like two halves of a HARIBO Twin Snake, you're stuck with me, just as I’m stuck with a wife and two kids that like those disgusting things.

 But first, you might be thinking, "Hold up, Schoon.
-I know you're talking about AI [Aibo], but you didn't really talk about AI [Spot] like Julian did," to which I say, "Welcome back!
-Julian gave a whole talk on it and everything."
+You talked about AI [Aibo], but you didn't really talk about AI [Spot]," to which I'd say, "Fair enough."

-But okay, okay, let's talk about neural networks.
+So let's talk about neural networks.

-I know it's a hot enough topic right now [Hot Topic] that you've seen everyone and their poodle explain how these things work, and I'm not going to rehash Julian's excellent explanation now, but I can remind you that a neural network aims to replicate some of the way our own neurons work by connecting a graph of nodes cleverly _called_ "neurons" with weights and edges.

-Like Julian said you have a series of "input neurons" on one side, each layer of neurons looks at the previous layer, and through these weights and edges contributes to the next layer.
+I know it's a hot enough topic right now [Hot Topic] that you've seen everyone and their poodle explain how these things work, but I'm going to give you the basics again anyway.
+A neural network aims to replicate some of the way our own neurons work by connecting a graph of nodes cleverly _called_ "neurons" with weights and edges.
+You have a series of "input neurons" on one side, each layer of neurons looks at the previous layer, and through these weights and edges contributes to the next layer.
 Finally a series of "output neurons" gives some fuzzy answer.

 👏🏻👏🏻👏🏻

 As a mathematical tool, it is incredibly powerful!
 So why did I just waste 20 minutes of your life talking about something _other than_ CNNs, GANs, GPTs, and other TLAs?!?

+This is a Donkey Car, and it drives itself using a neural network powered by a library called Tensorflow.
+It's designed to race against other autonomous cars its size, and it's _very_ cool.
+Thank you for saying so.

-I told you what this layer is called: the "input" layer.
+I told you what this layer is called: it's the "input" layer.
+For this car, it's built from what it sees in the camera up front.

 And I told you what this layer is called: the "output" layer.
+How much throttle should it give?
+How far left or right should it steer?

 Do you know what these layers are actually called?

 Hidden layers.

 I didn't teach you about neural networks because they have a pernicious risk to them.
+And I'm not talking about the collective carbon costs of running something like Chat-GPT, using more power than a developed nation to help you optimize a SQL query.

+No, *this* risk lies in the "hidden" part of those hidden layers.

 While those weights I described _could_ be hand-tuned, nobody does that.
 Instead, they feed "training data" into the network—a "training set" of known inputs and outputs—and ask the system to balance its own weights until the network would generate the same results.
+I drive the car around, and it's paying attention to any relationship between the camera feed and the controller inputs.

 Theoretically after this training process, you could feed "novel" data into the inputs, and get a reasonable output.
 Most training processes test this assumption with a _second_ set of known inputs and outputs, continuing to demonstrate the boundless creativity of mathematicians and AI researchers in being called the "testing set".

 👏🏻👏🏻👏🏻

 Now, what happens if you deploy this network, feed it real world input, and it produces an output that you don't expect?
+What happens when I tell this car to go, and it careens STRAIGHT into the nearest ditch?

 Anybody know?

 You *shrug*.

-Why does GPT-17 continue to hallucinate some wildly counterfactual output when asked about such-and-such a topic?
+Why did GPT-17 hallucinate some horrible, offensive, or wildly counterfactual output when asked about such-and-such a topic?
 Shrug.

-Why did another self-driving car slowly lurch-and-stop, lurch-and-stop, lurch-and-stop through an active and roped-off crime scene?
+Why did a much BIGGER self-driving car slowly lurch through an active and roped-off crime scene?
 Shrug.

 Why did Apple Maps send me down a dirt road, when the highway was _right there?_ Well, okay, that's a bad example.
 It's actually just using a path finding algorithm like we've already talked about.

 But more importantly and back to the point at hand, _why did my snake go RIGHT when clearly LEFT was the right choice?_ Shrug.

+I'll tell you a secret: what I _am_ teaching you today _is_ AI,  but they're AI that a human can observe and understand, _live_.
+I told you as much at the top: these same tools are used _today_ in games from Baldur's Gate to Minecraft, they're older than Doom and the odds are good that GOTY 2030 will use them, too.
+Your marketing team can still call it "AI" with _all_ the branding, while you use techniques that keep a human in the loop, that a human can fix, and whose decisions are clear to the *brilliant* humans *like you* that build it and maintain it.

-So for today and for now and while our goal is to "play and have fun" and not to "win at all costs", we're going to make like a peanut with a Geiger counter and avoid the [computationally expensive] and environmentally catastrophic elephant in the room.
+So for today and for now and while our goal is more "play and have fun" than "win at all costs", we're going to make like a peanut with a Geiger counter and avoid the radioactive elephant in the room.

 👏🏻👏🏻👏🏻